peterhry/peterhrynkow.com/_posts/2019-01-01-testing-molecules.md

 Now you have to review the snapshot diff to determine if the change was intentional (requiring the snapshot to be updated) or accidental (requiring a bug to be fixed).
 The more changes to review, the more tedious and error-prone this process becomes.

 Snapshot testing is sort of like fishing with a giant net.
-Sure, you catch a lot of fish (bugs), but you catch a lot of other stuff, too.
+Sure, you catch a lot of fish, but you catch a lot of other stuff, too.
 Then you have to sift through it all and decide what to keep and what to throw back.

 The risk is that you update a snapshot thinking a change was intentional when it was in fact a bug that caused the test to fail.
 For this reason, I avoid creating snapshot tests for large branches of components.